angrybacon/doomsday-wiki/markdown/articles/2023/10/10/spoiling-for-a-fight.md

 The first is much simpler, and if you think about it you can probably intuit why its true.
-The second heuristic relies on the first, is not as easy to mentally math, and loses accuracy at the extremes of probability, but it's the best I've come up with.
+The second heuristic relies on the first, is not as easy to mentally math, and only accurate to within 5-10%, but it's the best I've come up with.

 Now with that behind us, we can discuss What kinds of decks might want Spoils